-How to Find HelpSearch for Help
+How to Find HelpSearch for Resources

 Selecting a mental health professional is an important decision.
 The right match can make all the difference in the success of treatment.
 Consider both the practical aspects of obtaining care, as well as how you feel when you interact with the person.